senzing-garage/knowledge-base/HOWTO/use-senzingapi-runtime.md

     ```

-1. Build each of the MySQL compatible docker images in the list.
+1. Build each of the Docker images in the list.
    Example:

     ```console